awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

   }
   ```
 **Note**
 You can grant more granular access to your log resources\.
-For more information, see [ Using Identity\-Based Policies \(IAM Policies\) for CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/iam-identity-based-access-control-cwl.html) in the *Amazon CloudWatch User Guide*\.
+For more information, see [ Using identity\-based policies \(IAM policies\) for CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/iam-identity-based-access-control-cwl.html) in the *Amazon CloudWatch User Guide*\.

   The group role is an IAM role that you create and attach to your Greengrass group\.
 You can use the console or the AWS IoT Greengrass API to manage the group role\.